DennisdeBest/atest/README.md

 ```

 Uploaded files will take 120 seconds to process.
-During that time the job status can be queried, and once complete the file is available at the download endpoint.
+During that time the job status can be queried, and once complete, the file is available at the download endpoint.

 ## Notes

 - The conversion step is simulated and does not perform real format transformation.
 - The implementation is intentionally minimal.
-- Additional ideas and next steps are documented in `TODO.md`.
+- Additional ideas and next steps are documented in [todo.md](docs/99_todo.md).